More than 2,000 without power as outages reported across multiple parishes

 Here is what it feels like this morning, with a look at satellite and radar.
 Your forecast, @WBRZ | #LaWX #MsWX pic.twitter.com/eqjnddk6NB— WBRZ Weather (@WBRZweather) June 24, 2019

-Entergy is reported that more than 2,000 customers in East Baton Rouge Parish and around 400 in Livingston Parish are without power.
-An outage has also been reported in East Feliciana Parish where 75 customers are without electricity.
+Entergy is reported that more than 2,100 customers in East Baton Rouge Parish and more than 85 in Livingston Parish are without power.
+An outage has also been reported in East Feliciana Parish where 116 customers are without electricity.

-According to the Demco outage map, more than 750 are without power in East Feliciana Parish.
-There are also more than 400 in East Baton Rouge Parish and around 320 in Livingston Parish effected by the outages.
+According to the Demco outage map, more than 100 are without power in West Feliciana Parish.
+There are also more than 290 in East Baton Rouge Parish and 68 in East Feliciana Parish effected by the outages.

 More News